 All bees have 2 sets of wings.
 During flight, bumble bees twist their wings using their flight muscles, to help them gain lift.
 You can read more about bumble bee flight, and watch a video here.

 Though you will understandably want to help, it's generally best to leave the bee alone.

 If the bee is moving around, it may well at some point fly off if it is still able to do so.

 A bee that is not moving may be resting, or may have an internal parasite.
 There may not be any connection between the bee's stationary state and ragged wings.

-However, my advice to you would be to leave it outside, and if you have already taken it into the house, take it back out again and place it on some flowers where it can spend the remainder of its time in its natural environment.
+It would be better to leave it outside, and if you have already taken it into the house, take it back out again and place it on some flowers where it can spend the remainder of its time in its natural environment.

-Do not 'beat yourself up' - you have done your very best.
+Do not worry - you have done your very best.
 Bumble bees only live for a few weeks - only the new queens survive for longer, and they are the ones which mate, then hibernate and create new colonies the following year.

 If you'd like to help bees, however, there is still much you can do to assist future colonies, in particular, include lots of plants for bees in your garden!

 One query I had concerned a bumble bee with a "deformed wing", and a kindly person trying their best to look after it.